skeeto/skeeto.github.com/_posts/2017-01-08-C-Closures-as-a-Library.markdown

 The upper page will be executable and the lower page will be writable.
 This allows new pointers to be set without writing to executable thunk memory.
-In the future I expect operating systems to enforce W^X ("write xor execute"), and this code will be compliant.
+In the future I expect operating systems to enforce W^X ("write xor execute"), and this code will already be compliant.
 Alternatively, the pointers could be "baked in" with the thunk page and immutable, but since creating closure requires two system calls, I figure it's better that the pointers be mutable and the closure object reusable.

 The address for the closure itself will be the upper page, being what other functions will call.
-The thunk will load the user data pointer from the lower page as an additional argument, then jump to the callback function.
+The thunk will load the user data pointer from the lower page as an additional argument, then jump to the actual callback function also given by the lower page.

 ### Thunk assembly